TatianaVeda/frontend-framework/framework/docs/best-practices.md

   // React to state changes
 });
 ```
-Centralized state helps avoid duplicated logic and keeps your UI in sync.

----

-## 3. Use Event Delegation for Dynamic Lists
+### 3. Use Event Delegation for Dynamic Lists

-**Best practice:**
 For lists or dynamic content, use event delegation to attach a single event listener to a parent element.
+This improves performance and reduces memory usage for large or frequently changing lists.

 **Example:**
 ```javascript